google/quiver-log/README.md

 there is no limit to what kind of appenders you can create, we have plans to add appenders HTTP, WebSocket, DOM, Isolate and SysOut.

-To create a new kind of `Appender` simply extends `Appender`.
-To create a new `Formatter` just implement the `Formatter` typedef or `FormatterBase` class if you need to hold state in your formtatter.
+To create a new kind of `Appender` simply extend `Appender`.
+To create a new `Formatter` just implement the `Formatter` abstract class.
 Take a look at PrintAppender and BasicLogFormatter for an example.